jeremysinger/capabilitiesforcoders/faq/compiling.rst

 .. code-block:: bash

-   $ clang-morello -march=morello -mabi=purecap ./varidiac.c
+   $ clang-morello -march=morello -mabi=purecap ./variadic.c
    $ ./a.out
    In-address space security exception (core dumped)

-To fix this, we have to pass an extra argument, `-Xclang -morello-vararg=new`, to clang to indicate that we intend to use varidiac functions with capability pointers:
+To fix this, we have to pass an extra argument, `-Xclang -morello-vararg=new`, to clang to indicate that we intend to use variadic functions with capability pointers:

 .. code-block:: bash

-   $ clang-morello -march=morello -mabi=purecap -Xclang -morello-vararg=new ./varidiac.c
+   $ clang-morello -march=morello -mabi=purecap -Xclang -morello-vararg=new ./variadic.c
    $ ./a.out
    Total bytes: 24